sarl/sarl-jekyll-website/docs/official/reference/general/FuncDecls.md

 And, when the function is called, the default value is given to the skipped argument.

-> **_Important Note:_** In SARL, if a formal parameter has a default value, the following formal
-> parameters do not need to have default values as well.
-This is a major
-> difference with the default values in other languages, such as C++.
+<p markdown="1"><span class="label label-warning">Important Note</span> In SARL, if a formal parameter has a default value, the following formal parameters do not need to have default values as well.
+This is a major difference with the default values in other languages, such as C++.</p>

 ```sarl
 // Function with one parameter with a default value.